ChenaniahShe/ChenaniahShe.github.io/index.md

 ---
 layout: page
-title: Stupid is as stupid does.
+title: Chenaniah She -- Stupid is as stupid does.
 ---
 ---